zijianhuang/apptranslation/README.md

 Batch translation of resource files through CLI tools with machine translation engines.

+AppTranslation is a collection of developer-focused CLI tools and libraries designed to automate batch translation of application resources (UI text, localization files) using Google Translate APIs. [github.com]
+It’s essentially a local-first alternative to SaaS localization platforms, built for developers who want:

+* Automation inside builds or scripts (CI/CD)
+* No subscription tools
+* Fast batch processing of files

+# Core Value Proposition

+*“Translate your app’s localization files in bulk, cheaply, and scriptably.”*

+Key differentiators:

+* Fully **CLI-driven (automation-ready)**
+* Works with **industry-standard formats** (XLIFF, ResX, Android XML)
+* Avoids unnecessary API costs by sending only text (not markup)
+* Extensible architectural design for adapting new file formats and new translation engines

 **Supported Translation Resource Formats:**
 * XLIFF 1.2
 * XLIFF 2.0